KatsuteDev/Settings-Repository/README.md

 #### ✨ Extension Sync

 Sync all of the extensions that you use, including disabled ones.
-Currently the enabled/disabled state of extensions can not be toggled (see [Microsoft/vscode#15466](https://github.com/microsoft/vscode/issues/15466)), extensions will be enabled/disabled based on the local settings.
+Currently the enabled/disabled state of extensions can not be toggled (see [Microsoft/vscode#15466](https://github.com/microsoft/vscode/issues/15466#issuecomment-724147661)), extensions will be enabled/disabled based on the local settings.

 #### ⚙️ Settings Sync

-Sync your settings, keybindings, snippets, and locale wherever you use VSCode.
+Sync your settings, keybindings, snippets, wherever you use VSCode.
 Cross-platform keybindings not yet supported.

+#### 🌎 Locale Sync

+Sync the language that VSCode uses.
+Requires a restart to see changes.

 #### ☁️ Repository Sync

 Use any git repository to backup your settings.
 For private repositories make sure your token is scoped correctly.
-Branch to sync to must already exist.
+Branch must already exist.

 #### 📦 Import / Export to ZIP